Hellboy (2019 film): Box officeHellboy grossed $21.9 million in the United States and Canada, and $33.2 million in other territories, for a worldwide total of $55.1 million, against a production budget of $50 million. Digital Spy ranked the film #2 in its list of "biggest movie flops of 2019," stating, "There just wasn't the excitement for it and with better options on offer (Shazam!, Avengers: Endgame and Captain Marvel), even the overseas market couldn't save it." Business Insider added the film to its list of "16 biggest box-office flops of 2019", stating, "Hellboy failed to spark excitement this year due to a poor release date, awful reviews, and other factors." Forbes called the film's box office results a "bomb," stating, "the character just wasn't a draw in 2019".

 In the United States and Canada, the film was released alongside Little, Missing Link and After, and was initially projected to gross $17–21 million from 3,303 theaters in its opening weekend.
 However, after making $4.9 million on its first day (including $1.38 million from Thursday night previews), estimates were lowered to $12 million.
-It ended up debuting to $12 million, finishing third, behind holdover Shazam!, and Little.
+It ended up debuting to $12.1 million, finishing third, behind holdover Shazam!, and Little.
 The sub-par opening was blamed on the poor critical reception, as well as a lack of interest in the franchise from audiences.
 In its second weekend the film dropped 68%, earning $3.9 million and finishing tenth.
-The film later earned $10.4 million after it was released in China in November 2020, raising the film's worldwide gross to $55 million.